eellak/mlmmj-archivist/README.md

 - [MHonArc](http://mhonarc.org).
 - [rsync](http://rsync.samba.org/).
-- Basic UNIX utilities: awk, cat, grep, install, sed and, of course, sh.
+- Basic UNIX utilities: awk, cat, date, grep, install, sed and, of course, sh.

 Tested on Debian Wheezy.
-Should work on any POSIX-compliant OS and shell, but it's not tested.
+Currently it requires GNU date so it is not very portable.
+Should fix this in a future update.

 The current Makefile requires GNU make.
 In future versions it should work with BSD make too.